LiliyaSemenenko/Chess_Engine/README.md

 Liliya_Bot is a chess engine fully written in Python that utilizes:

 - [minimax](https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves) algorithm for move searching the best legal moves.
-The time complexity: O(b^d), where b is the number of legal moves at each point and m is the maximum depth of the tree;
+The time complexity: O(b^d), where b is the number of legal moves at each point and d is the maximum depth of the tree;
 - [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning), a simplified and much faster version of the minimax algorithm.
 Best-case time complexity: O(b^d/2).
 - simple evaluation function and an alternative incremental board evaluation.
 Both evaluation options include piece-square tables;
 - [move ordering](https://www.chessprogramming.org/Move_Ordering) based on heuristics like captures, positions on the board, and promotions;